 At Washington State Community College, Workforce Development has partnered with various local employers and public service organizations to identify individual, group and organizational areas in the community that need improvement.
-The primary goal is to improve quality, productivity, and competitive ability through quality instruction, individualized attention, and consultative services.
+The primary goal is

-Combining the colleges extensive resources with the top quality technical/ management training programs and performance improvement initiatives are developed.
 Each program is designed to fit the need to the specific organizations which may be corporate settings, one-on-one instruction, hands-on applications, local or distance learning classroom environments, online training, or customized formats.
 Workforce Development not only has services (Technical Training and Certificates, Human Capital Development and Assessment Services, and Business and Industry Training) to help you move forward, but also the right personnel to assist you every step of the way.